advocations/skype/Skype/WebSDK/UseConversationControl.md

         app = api.UIApplicationInstance;
         app.conversationsManager.conversations.added(function (conversation) {

-        //Add these modalities if audio & video are to be enabled when the control
+        //Add modalities if a/v call is to be started when the control is initially
-        //is initally rendered
+        //rendered.
+Otherwise omit them and by default Converstion Control is initiated
+        //in Chat mode with AV buttons enabled for the user to click and initiate AV call

+        // If no modalities are specified, the default behavior is to launch Conversation
+        // control with Chat and buttons to initiate AV call

         var state = {
-               participants: ['ssiprodfoo@ssiprodfoo.onmicrosoft.com'],
+               participants: ['alexd@contoso.com'],
-               modalities: ['audio','video']
+               modalities: ['Chat','Audio','Video']
         };

         api.renderConversation('#content', state).then(function (conversation) {